emp3826/x/README.md

-# heartbeat
+# CCCCCH
-I think it is the most threating DDOS program
+I think it is the most threating DDOS script